Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 On exams, you're being tested on your ability to systematically identify minerals and explain why properties vary.
-Don't just memorize that diamond is hard and talc is soft—understand that diamond's hardness comes from its three-dimensional covalent bonding, while talc's softness reflects weak bonds between silicate sheets.
+Don't just memorize that diamond is hard and talc is soft.
+Understand that diamond's hardness comes from its three-dimensional covalent bonding, while talc's softness reflects weak van der Waals forces between silicate sheets.
 Know which properties are reliable, which are misleading, and how to combine multiple tests for accurate identification.

 The internal arrangement of atoms in a mineral determines its external form and how it breaks.
-These properties reveal the geometry of atomic bonding—the invisible architecture made visible.
+These properties reveal the geometry of atomic bonding.

-Compare: Cleavage vs. Fracture—both describe how minerals break, but cleavage follows atomic planes (smooth, predictable) while fracture doesn't (irregular, curved).
+Compare: Cleavage vs. Fracture.
+Both describe how minerals break, but cleavage follows atomic planes (smooth, predictable, repeatable) while fracture doesn't (irregular or curved).
 If an exam shows a broken mineral surface, ask: Is it flat and reflective (cleavage) or curved/rough (fracture)?

 How tightly atoms are held together determines a mineral's resistance to physical stress.
 These properties are quantifiable and highly reliable for identification.

-Compare: Hardness vs. Specific Gravity—both relate to atomic properties, but hardness measures bond strength (resistance to scratching) while specific gravity measures atomic mass and packing (density).
-A mineral can be soft but dense (galena) or hard but light (topaz).
+Compare: Hardness vs. Specific Gravity.
+Both relate to atomic properties, but hardness measures bond strength (resistance to scratching) while specific gravity measures atomic mass and packing (density).
+A mineral can be soft but dense (galena: hardness 2.5, SG 7.5) or hard but relatively light (topaz: hardness 8, SG 3.5).

 How minerals interact with light depends on their surface texture, chemical composition, and electronic structure.
-These visual properties are your first observations but require careful interpretation.
+These visual properties are your first observations, but they require careful interpretation.

-Compare: Color vs. Streak—color is what you see on the surface (variable, affected by impurities and weathering), while streak is the powder color (consistent, more reliable).
-Hematite is the classic example: it can appear silver, black, or red, but the streak is always red-brown.
+Compare: Color vs. Streak.
+Color is what you see on the surface (variable, affected by impurities and weathering), while streak is the powder color (consistent, more reliable).
+Hematite is the classic example: it can appear silver, black, or red in hand sample, but the streak is always red-brown.

-Some minerals exhibit unique physical or chemical behaviors that provide definitive identification—these are your "trump card" tests when other properties are ambiguous.
+Some minerals exhibit unique physical or chemical behaviors that provide definitive identification.
+These are your best tests when other properties leave you uncertain.

-Compare: Magnetism vs. Acid Reaction—both are "special" tests for specific mineral groups.
+Compare: Magnetism vs. Acid Reaction.
+Both are "special" tests targeting specific mineral groups.
 Magnetism identifies iron-bearing minerals (magnetite, pyrrhotite), while acid reaction identifies carbonates (calcite, dolomite).
-Neither works for silicates, which require other properties.
+Neither works for silicates, which require other properties for identification.

 | Concept | Best Examples |